 The Geneva Motor Show, this international auto show is where most, if not all, of the Super car and Hyper car manufacturers go to unveil their latest and greatest automobile (Valdes-Dapena, 2017).
 For example, back in 2014, Koenigsegg, McLaren, Lamborghini, and another Hypercar manufacturer named Pagani.
 This was the year that the Koenigsegg team unveiled the One:1; the showing was so successful that Koenigsegg sold all seven car slots site on seen.
 They would then spend the next couple years producing and shipping the completed One:1 Hypercars (Valdes-Dapena, 2014).
 McLaren unveiled their 650s super car which has a starting price of $353,600 (Duff, 2015b; Valdes-Dapena, 2014).
 Unlike most of the Hypercars released at the Geneva Motor Show, this supercar is much cheaper and is still in production.
 Lamborghini unveiled its new “entry level” supercar; it has a starting price of $267,545 and is the best-selling Lamborghini ever created (Valdes-Dapena, 2014; Colwell, 2016).
 Pagani, a Hypercar manufacturer known for its combination of performance and artistic styling, released an automobile known as the Zonda Revolucion.
 Only five of these Hypercars were produced and they costed just under $3 million dollars (Valdes-Dapena, 2014; Woodard, 2015).
-Most recently, McLaren its “first in a new generation of street-legal supercars” (Valdes-Dapena, 2017) at the 2017 Geneva Motor Show.
-The new McLaren 720s will be replacing the 650s and is expected to cost $280,000 for a starting price (Valdes-Dapena, 2017).
+Most recently, McLaren its “first in a new generation of street-legal supercars” (Valdes-Dapena, 2017) at the 2017 Geneva Motor Show.?
+Sentence structure The new McLaren 720s will be replacing the 650s and is expected to cost $280,000 for a starting price (Valdes-Dapena, 2017).
 This showing is another example of Supercar and Hypercar manufacturers use the Geneva Motor Show to advertise and announce their latest and greatest.

 Revenue and Profits in the Hypercar Industry